How to Mulch Your Garden for Free

 These types of organic mulches add value to your soil health and quality.
 They are a way of layering organic matter on top of the soil to build humus and encourage worms.
 Organic mulches like leaves, hay, shrub prunings and lawn clippings improve drainage and aeration.
 They also add nutrients and hold water; create habitat for soil microorganisms; improve fertility and soil structure.
 However, buying these types of mulches, especially in bulk can be costly.
 You also need to reapply them over time.
 This is one of the key reasons to learn how to mulch your garden for free!

-Affiliate Links: Your support of this site is appreciated!
+Affiliate Links: As an Amazon Associate I earn from qualifying purchases.
+Your support of this site is appreciated!

 Inorganic mulches are non-living or made from synthetic materials like weed mat.
 They typically don’t decompose, are low-maintenance and long-lasting but are usually more expensive to purchase.
 However, they don’t need replacing over time as organic mulches do.
 Decorative inorganic mulches include pebbles, rocks and gravel.
 It’s worth considering the environmental impact and one-off cost of these inputs.
 Pebbles and rocks can help prevent erosion and can be suited to windy gardens.
 They don’t however, feed the soil in any way.

 There is a place for both types of mulches in many gardens.
 You can go to your landscape yard, nursery or hardware to buy bags of mulch in small quantities or get it delivered in bulk.

 However, if you want to save money, why not consider all the potential materials you could use as mulch from your garden or neighbourhood?
 Here are a few sustainable ways to source your mulch at no cost.
 Dig in!